gboxo/GemmaExploration/notes.md

 ### 6. Feature Attribution

-To bound the complexity of using Sparse Autoencoders, to inestigate the model behavior we will focus on residual stream features.
+To bound the complexity of using Sparse Autoencoders, to investigate the model behavior we will focus on residual stream features.

 One problem that is apparent to anyone that has tried to use SparseAutoencoders for real world task is that the memory footprint of SAE experiments rapidly explodes as we add layers.

 The intuitive solution to this problem is to come up with heuristics to select a few layers to use SAEs in, to maximize the faithfulness/GB vram ratio.

+Possible heuristics are:

+- Use Logit Lens style techniques to select the most important layers, by
+- Use ablation over positions and layers to select the most important layers.
+(Some discounting should be done to no give too much importance to the last position or last layers)

-- Attribution wrt to the logit differnce
+- Attribution w.r.t to the logit differnce
-- Attribution wrt to the -log prob
+- Attribution w.r.t to the -log prob
-- Feature attribution (most important later layer feaurtes) (If I have enough time)
+- Feature attribution (most important later layer features) (If I have enough time)